-Microsoft remains committed to offering Xbox One and PC fans a variety of ways to play their favorite games, whether that be through physical discs, paid digital downloads, free Xbox Games With Gold titles, and the vault from Xbox Game Pass.
-One upcoming service, Project xCloud will allow players to enjoy their favorite games instantly, whether they are playing on a console, PC, or even a mobile phone.
+Microsoft remains committed to offering Xbox One and PC fans a variety of ways to play their favorite games, whether that be through physical discs, paid digital downloads, free Xbox Games with Gold titles, or the vault from Xbox Game Pass.
+One upcoming service, Project xCloud, will allow players to enjoy their favorite games instantly, whether they are playing on a console, PC, or even a mobile phone.
 The service has the potential to completely change how we experience games — and you’ll be able to try it out very soon.
 Here’s everything we know about Microsoft xCloud.

 What is Project xCloud?

-Project xCloud is Microsoft’s video game streaming service, allowing players to instantly stream console and PC games to their device of choice using an internet connection.
+Project xCloud is Microsoft’s video game streaming service, allowing players to instantly stream console and PC games to their device of choice using an internet connection (like an Android smartphone, for example).
 Similar to the system used by Google Stadia, you won’t download the games you play in Project xCloud.
 Instead, they’ll be streamed from Microsoft’s own servers, which make use of the Azure Cloud architecture that has been implemented in games like Crackdown 3 and Titanfall.
 There are 54 different Azure regions around the globe, which should provide stable service to users regardless of their location.

 Project xCloud is not designed to replace traditional disc-based and digital gaming.
 Instead, Microsoft hopes for it to open up console-quality gaming to those who currently lack the necessary hardware to do so or can only play on mobile devices.
 It also means players will be able to enjoy a particular Xbox or PC game they’re interested in without having to purchase an entire system.

 It isn’t clear yet what the quality limit will be on Project xCloud.
-In a blog post in March 2019, Microsoft CVP of gaming cloud Kareem Choudhry said that the company still values the console experience, as it allows for 4K gaming with HDR.
-It’s possible that this could mean Project xCloud will not hit these numbers, which would make its quality less impressive than Google Stadia.
+In a blog post in March 2019, Microsoft Corporate Vice President of Gaming Cloud Kareem Choudhry said that the company still values the console experience, as it allows for 4K gaming with HDR, while xCloud so far has been focused on mobile devices where resolution isn’t as important as it is for streaming on something like the Stadia.

-Project xCloud will use Microsoft’s Azure data centers’ hardware to render gaming experiences remotely, and the games will then be streamed to your device of choice.
-The only requirement is that you have a strong network connection so you will be able to play games at home, as well as while you are traveling.
+Project xCloud uses Microsoft’s Azure data centers’ hardware to render gaming experiences remotely, and the games will then be streamed to your device of choice.
 Each server blade has the internals of four Xbox One S systems, if the demonstration video Microsoft released is accurate.

 The same cloud saving system currently used to make Xbox Play Anywhere — the cross-buy program for Xbox One and PC — possible will also be used in Project xCloud.
 This means that if you are playing a game at home and need to leave, you will be able to pick up directly where you left off.

-In order to optimize the experience for mobile players, Microsoft will offer multiple control options.
-These include the ability to use an Xbox One controller via Bluetooth — a feature all new Xbox One controllers have — and touch support will also be offered.
+To optimize the experience for mobile players, Microsoft will offer multiple control options.
+These include the ability to use an Xbox One controller via Bluetooth — a feature all-new Xbox One controllers have — and touch support will also be offered.
 Rather than using a one-size-fits-all control scheme for touchscreens, games will also get their own unique setups to best suit the actions players will be doing.